CourseBit/Inkstand/README.md

  - Flexible system that can be extended modularly.
  - Utilize [Composer] for plugin and dependency management.
  - Solid performance and quick page load times.
+ - **Include a built-in Learning Record Store (LRS) and support the Tin Can API (xAPI).**

+Inkstand's goals have slightly changed since the decision to incorporate the Tin Can API.

 ## Contributing